DCampos07/README-Portfolio/challenge.md

    * [Contributions](#contributions)

   ## Contact Information:
-    name email
+    DCampos07 dccampos00@gmail.com

   ## Installation:
-   run everything
+   No commands are needed

   ## Usage:
-   it was fun making it
+   It was the first time I worked on a back end project.

   ## Credits:
   undefined

   ## Contributions:
-  i worked with Cristian and Lanze
+  I worked with Cristian who is a fellow student and with Lanze who is one of the TA's

   ## Tests:
-  go wild
+  No commands are needed

   ## Questions and Info:
-  it was a great challenge
+  It was a lot of fun to make this

   ### Project Media:
   [![README walkthrough.mp4](https://github.com/DCampos07/README-Portfolio/blob/main/assets/README%20walkthrough.mp4),[![README-screenshot.png](https://github.com/DCampos07/README-Portfolio/blob/main/assets/README-screenshot.png)